NoCompromises/laravel-project-standard/README.md

 * `main` corresponds to production

 New work is done in feature branches based off `develop`.
 When work is completed, it is merged to `develop` and verified in the staging environment.
-Once it's ready to go live in production, it is merged to `master`.
+Once it's ready to go live in production, it is merged to `main`.

 ### Composer